apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ~~~~~~~~~~~~~~

 The events are staged in the channel, which manages recovery from failure.
-Flume supports a durable JDBC channel which is backed by a relational database.
+Flume supports a durable file channel which is backed by the local file system.
 There's also a memory channel which simply stores the events in an in-memory
 queue, which is faster but any events still left in the memory channel when an
 agent process dies can't be recovered.